-FGSR expects all graduate students to fulfill the Academic Citizenship and Ethics Requirement.
+The Faculty of Graduate and Postdoctoral Studies (GPS) expects all graduate students to fulfill the Ethics + Academic Citizenship Requirement.
 You are automatically enrolled in INTD 710 on BearTracks on August 1st of your first year.
 This requirement must be met by the end of your first term.